Rohland/barky/README.md

     # if the identifier is not configured, the identifier defaults to the name of the monitor, and if multiple rows
     # are returned, each result is emitted with a unique incrementing suffix (starting from 1)
     identifier: site
+    # fill - an optional array of entries to fill in the result set to evaluate (if missing from the query); if the
+    # identifier is an array, the identifier values in the fill need to be an array as well, in the same order,
+    # for example:
+    #  identifier: [site, scheme]
+    #  fill:
+    #    - identifier [somesite.com, https]
+    fill:
+      - identifier: somesite.com
+        response_time: 100
     triggers:
       - match: myslowsite\.(com|net) # special rules for myslowsite.com and myslowsite.net
         rules: